 Steve wrote:

 The song in question that Abnak records sued KLIF over was "Evol, not Love " by the Five Americans.
-(Webmaster note: The band's second release, which charted nationally in 1966.)
+(Webmaster note: The band's second release, which charted nationally in the US in 1966.)

 KLIF chose not to play the record for some unknown reason.
 Abnak sued in court, alleging that KLIF's music survey stated, "The most accurate music survey in Dallas".
 Their contention being that if it was the most accurate survey in Dallas it should contain "Evol, not love " by the Five Americans, a local Dallas group, since it was outselling well over half of the records listed on the KLIF survey!
 Abnak prevailed in one motion only: getting the court to ban KLIF from using the phrase, "the most accurate music survey in Dallas" on their KLIF Top 40 Music Survey.
 KLIF subsequently replaced that phrase with, "based on record sales, listener requests, and KLIF's opinion of appeal".
 Interestingly, later the record was played as a "KLIF KLASSIC" oldie long after it descended from the national charts.